 (6) A statement concerning the payment of political contributions, fees, and commissions must accompany a permanent export application if the export involves defense articles or defense services valued in an amount of $500,000 or more and is being sold commercially to or for the use of the armed forces of a foreign country or international organization (see part 130 of this subchapter).

-(d) Provisions for furnishing the type of defense services described in § 120.9(a) of this subchapter are contained in part 124 of this subchapter.
+(d) Provisions for furnishing the type of defense services described in § 120.32 of this subchapter are contained in part 124 of this subchapter.
 Provisions for the export or temporary import of technical data and classified defense articles are contained in part 125 of this subchapter.

 (e) A request for a license for the export of unclassified technical data (DSP-5) related to a classified defense article should specify any classified technical data or material that subsequently will be required for export in the event of a sale.